-A bilingual diploma will be awarded to a successful candidate who fulfills one or both of the following criteria:

-I. completion of two languages selected from group 1 with the award of a grade 3 or higher in both; II. completion of one of the subjects from group 3 or group 4 in a language that is not the same as the candidate's nominated group 1 language.
-The candidate must attain a grade 3 or higher in both the group 1 language and the subject from group 3 or 4.2
+A bilingual diploma will be awarded to a successful candidate who fulfills one or both of the following criteria: I. completion of two languages selected from group 1 with the award of a grade 3 or higher in both; II. completion of one of the subjects from group 3 or group 4 in a language that is not the same as the candidate's nominated group 1 language.
+The candidate must attain a grade 3 or higher in both the group 1 language and the subject from group 3 or 4

-IV.
+III.
 Supporting Language Acquisition

-In addition to curricular course offerings, the acquisition of foreign languages is supported by various extracurricular opportunities at Louisenlund.
-A Round Square International Global Member School, Louisenlund provides students from grades 8-10 with the opportunity to participate in international exchanges and conferences throughout the world.
-Moreover, the presence of a large number of international students on campus provides a natural opportunity for Louisenlund students to practice and better their foreign language skills.
+In addition to curricular course offerings, the acquisition of foreign languages is supported by various co-curricular opportunities at Louisenlund.
+A Round Square International Global Member School, Louisenlund provides students in the Middle Years Programme with the opportunity to participate in international exchanges and conferences throughout the world.
+Moreover, the presence of a large number of international students on campus provides a natural opportunity for Louisenlund students to practice and better their language acquisition skills.

 Additionally, the school commits itself to offering courses in Business English open to students from both branches of the school.
 The exams are conducted by the British Chamber of Commerce on site at Louisenlund.
 Our school is also dedicated to offering preparation classes for DELE (Diploma de Español) to students from both branches of the school.
-Stiftung Louisenlund also hosts TOEFL (Test of English as a Foreign Language) twice a year.
-These TOEFL exams are available to all persons who wish to take and register for the examination.
-Students seeking admission to a UK university will be advised about suitable alternatives to TOEFL.